 Learn More: Maxwell Health case study

-DAPs impart learning via Interactive walkthroughs, that are changing the way employees understand and interact with a complex software.
+DAPs impart learning via Interactive walkthroughs, that are changing the way employees understand and interact with complex software.
 A walkthrough provides the help required to carry out a particular task in a step-by-step interactive manner.

 Interactive walkthroughs can be used on multiple touchpoints, including: